ShellCode33/EmbeddedSystemHardening/README.md

 First we have to enable the *iptables* package under `Target packages -> Networking applications`.

 Then we have to create a script that will set iptables rules for us.
-This script will look as follow :
+To do so, create a script called `S41iptables` containing the following :
 ```
+#!/bin/bash

+iptables-restore <<EOF
 *filter
 # By default, we drop everything, no traffic allowed.
 :INPUT DROP [0:0]